Sabalenka Downs Rybakina To Reach WTA Finals Semis - UrduPoint

 Sabalenka Downs Rybakina To Reach WTA Finals Semis

-Cancún, (APP - UrduPoint / Pakistan Point News - 4th Nov, 2023) World number one Aryna Sabalenka defeated Elena Rybakina 6-2, 3-6, 6-3 in a rain-disrupted group match on Friday to reach the semi-finals of the WTA Finals.
+Cancún, (APP - UrduPoint / Pakistan Point News - 4th Nov, 2023) World number one Aryna Sabalenka defeated Elena Rybakina 6-2, 3-6, 6-3 in a rain-disrupted group match on Friday to book a semi-final clash with Iga Swiatek at the WTA Finals.

 The Belarusian, who finished second in her group behind unbeaten American Jessica Pegula, kept her bid for the year-end number one ranking on track with a victory that took two days to complete.